Reactive centrifugal force: Applications

 Even though the reactive centrifugal is rarely used in analyses in the physics literature, the concept is applied within some mechanical engineering concepts.
 An example of this kind of engineering concept is an analysis of the stresses within a rapidly rotating turbine blade.
 The blade can be treated as a stack of layers going from the axis out to the edge of the blade.
 Each layer exerts an outward (centrifugal) force on the immediately adjacent, radially inward layer and an inward (centripetal) force on the immediately adjacent, radially outward layer.
 At the same time the inner layer exerts an elastic centripetal force on the middle layer, while and the outer layer exerts an elastic centrifugal force, which results in an internal stress.
 It is the stresses in the blade and their causes that mainly interest mechanical engineers in this situation.

 Another example of a rotating device in which a reactive centrifugal force can be identified used to describe the system behavior is the centrifugal clutch.
 A centrifugal clutch is used in small engine-powered devices such as chain saws, go-karts and model helicopters.
 It allows the engine to start and idle without driving the device, but automatically and smoothly engages the drive as the engine speed rises.
 A spring is used to constrain the spinning clutch shoes.
 At low speeds, the spring provides the centripetal force to the shoes, which move to larger radius as the speed increases and the spring stretches under tension.
 At higher speeds, when the shoes can't move any further out to increase the spring tension, due to the outer drum, the drum provides some of the centripetal force that keeps the shoes moving in a circular path.
 The force of tension applied to the spring, and the outward force applied to the drum by the spinning shoes are the corresponding reactive centrifugal forces.
 The mutual force between the drum and the shoes provides the friction needed to engage the output drive shaft that is connected to the drum.
 Thus the centrifugal clutch illustrates both the fictitious centrifugal force and the reactive centrifugal force.

 Difference from centrifugal pseudoforce

-The "reactive centrifugal force" discussed in this article is not the same thing as the centrifugal pseudoforce, which is usually what's meant by the term "centrifugal force".
+The "reactive centrifugal force" discussed in this article is not the same thing as the centrifugal pseudoforce, which is usually what is meant by the term "centrifugal force".

 Reactive centrifugal force, being one-half of the reaction pair together with centripetal force, is a concept which applies in any reference frame.
 This distinguishes it from the inertial or fictitious centrifugal force, which appears only in rotating frames.